Traditions And Customs

 Holding Hands Ritual

 This symbolic ritual represents that in giving each other their hands, the couple are also giving each other their hearts.
-The couple simply hold each others hands while the wedding celebrant/ or guest recites a blessing of hands.
+The couple simply hold each others hands while the Marriage Celebrant/ or guest recites a ‘Blessing of the Hands” reading.

 German Wedding Toast